StefFrustagli/board_gamers_vault/README.md

 ### Marketing Strategy
 Even though the website can be used by anyone who wants to sell board games, I have a specific market in mind: those who have large collections of board games, stay up-to-date with new releases and buy games compulsively.
-As a regular member at various board game clubs, I know that dedicated board game players and collectors currently lack a decent place to sell and buy second-hand games, apart from Facebook groups.
+As a regular member at various board game clubs, I know that dedicated board game players and collectors currently lack a decent place to sell and buy second-hand games, apart from Facebook groups and few other choices, not really that appealing.
 Moreover, they don’t have a platform to share and update their collections.
-My goal here is to create a platform similar to Goodreads, but for board games, and attract all the board games enthusiasts.
+My goal here is to create a platform similar to Goodreads/Anobii, but with board games, and attract all the board games enthusiasts.

 To start, I will focus on organic social media marketing, creating Social Media Accounts:
 - I will open Instagram, Facebook, and TikTok accounts to advertise the website;